-Our tireless work for justice also encompasses other community programs: The Welcome Table, which provides a hot breakfast to 200+ homeless indiviudals on Sunday mornings, Street Church, which provides ministry and lunch to folks on Tuesdays, our free Tuesday Concert Series, which features artists from around the world, and our weekly church services.
-Our building serves as a home to Street Sense Media, a paper written and sold by homeless vendors, Youth Service Opportunities Project, which brings youth from around the country to do service projects in D.C., and as a prayer space to the All Dulles Area Muslim Society.
+Epiphany has a number of programs that serve our surrounding community.
+Our newest program is The Epiphany Power Hour, a free weekly social justice conversation series.
+Our most robust service is the Welcome Table, a feeding program that provides a hot breakfast to 200+ homeless and low income individuals every Sunday morning.
+In addition to the Welcome Table, we have church services on Sunday mornings, Mondays, Wednesdays and Fridays.
+Other programs include Street Church, in which we serve a free lunch in Franklin Park every Tuesday, our free Tuesday Concert Series, which boasts different music performances every Tuesday at 1 PM, and The Epiphany Power Hour, a free, weekly social justice conversation series that takes place on Thursdays.
+We also serve as a home to Street Sense Media, a paper written and sold by homeless vendors, Youth Service Opportunities Project, which brings youth from around the country to do service projects in the D.C. area, and as a weekday prayer space to the All Dulles Area Muslim Society.
 Alcoholics Anonymous, Narcotics Anonymous, Sex and Love Addicts Anonymous, and Al-Anon also have weekly meetings here.
-All the while, we have building maintenance and repairs to be done.